-With adequate upkeep, your air conditioner will deliver worry-free service for many years.
-But, like any other appliance in your house, it will eventually need to be updated.
-Knowing when to install a new one is key to prevent pricey repairs, costly utility bills and interrupted comfort.
+With adequate upkeep, your air conditioner will deliver worry-free performance for a long time.
+But, like any other machine in your home, it will eventually need to be upgraded.
+Knowing when to get a new one is essential to skip pricey repairs, costly electrical bills and interrupted comfort.

-When it includes being cool and your house’s energy efficiency, our Rescue Heating & Air professionals have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner requires replacement.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your residence’s energy efficiency, our Rescue Heating & Air pros have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
+On average, the Department of Energy says many air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s smart to get started preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a new one.
+It’s smart to start preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for installation.

 Reliability

-How reliable is your air conditioner?
-Does it cool dependably, even on the hottest days?
+How trustworthy is your air conditioner?
+Does it cool dependably, even on the warmest days?
 Or is it routinely malfunctioning?
-When your air conditioner starts becoming less dependable it’s time to begin preparing to get an updated one.
+When your air conditioner is less dependable it’s time to begin thinking about getting an updated one.

 Repair Costs

-Over your air conditioner’s life cycle, it’s normal for it to need several little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just install a new one.
+Over your air conditioner’s life cycle, it’s expected for it to need several small repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just replace it.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which measures how efficiently it consumes electricity to make cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal mandates.
-However, your air conditioner becomes inefficient as it ages.
+Every air conditioner includes a SEER rating, which rates how efficiently it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal mandates.
+However, your air conditioner becomes less efficient as it wears out.

-Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are typically costlier but might pay for themselves over the years through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are typically costlier but might pay for themselves over time through more energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you cool when your air conditioner is working?
-Or are you constantly dialing down the temperature to keep cool?
-An old air conditioner may have problems keeping your residence comfy as a result of decreased efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.
+Are you cool when your air conditioner is running?
+Or are you often dialing down the temperature to keep cool?
+An old air conditioner might struggle to keep your residence comfy because of reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners operate at multiple speeds to adapt your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is annoying you, call us about installing a variable-speed air conditioner.
-Most of these air conditioners cool at a sound level that’s similar to a regular conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is bothering you, check with us about getting a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

 Getting a smart thermostat is a wise approach to maximize your energy efficiency, with very little effort necessary from you.
-And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
-Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust temperatures as necessary.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+The majority of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or away and adjust temperatures as necessary.

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
-You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will list the refrigerant kind.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will include the refrigerant kind.

 If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be expensive.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
+That’s since Freon is only available in reduced, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up over the years.
+If you’re still deciding whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really accumulate as time passes.

-We realize that air conditioner cost is your number one question.
-That’s why partnering with Rescue Heating & Air for air conditioning installation in Alice and surrounding areas is stress-free and affordable.
-Our techs will help you find the right solution for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We are aware that air conditioner cost is your number one question.
+That’s why collaborating with Rescue Heating & Air for air conditioning installation in Alice and surrounding areas is simple and affordable.
+Our professionals will help you select the right option for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.

 Call us at 361-265-4371 to request your free, no-pressure estimate now!